sourcegraph/srclib-java/README.md

 for a description of the problem and a workaround.
 Build instructions for OpenJDK 8 are here: http://openjdk.java.net/projects/build-infra/guide.html.

+See the Dockerfile for how to check out the right version of jdk8u and apply the patch.

+You'll probably be able to use your system JDK without this patch on most projects; only follow those steps if you see NPEs in the javac API.

 ## Building

 srclib-java can be build and registered with the following two commands: